-Liquidation, transfer and merger of the Feeder Fund
+Liquidation, transfer and merger of the fund

-Preconditions for the liquidation or transfer of the Feeder Fund
+Preconditions for the liquidation or transfer of the fund

-The investors are not entitled to demand the liquidation of the Feeder Fund.
-However, the Company may terminate the management of the Feeder Fund by making an announcement to this effect in the Federal Gazette and also in the annual or semi-annual report at least six months in advance.
+The investors are not entitled to demand the liquidation of the fund.
+However, the Company may terminate the management of the fund by making an announcement to this effect in the Federal Gazette and also in the annual or semi-annual report at least six months in advance.
 Furthermore, the custodian institutions are obliged to inform the investors by durable medium, such as in written or electronic form.
-The same may be done with regard to a unit class of the Feeder Fund.
+The same procedure may be applied with regard to a unit class of the fund.